Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Recent Performances

-- Against the Jets last week, Austin was targeted seven times and racked up 68 yards on six receptions.
+- Against the Jets last week, Austin was targeted seven times and totaled 68 yards on six receptions.

-- During his last three games, Austin has caught 10 passes for 96 yards.
-He was targeted 15 times, and averaged 32.0 yards per game.

 Austin's Jacksonville Teammates